awillig/dcp-vardis/spec-v1.0/dcp-vardis.md

   block of bytes.
 This has to be exactly as many bytes as given in the `length` parameter.

-The `RTDP-Update.response` primitive is returned after the VarDis entity has finished processing the request.
+The `RTDB-Update.confirm` primitive is returned after the VarDis entity has finished processing the request.
 As a parameter it only carries a status code.